xingxerx/VibeVoiceTTS/README.md

 * Generation may take a long time (up to \~90 minutes depending on model).

 Users are responsible for ensuring safe and ethical use of generated audio.

 ---

+## 🙏 Acknowledgements

+This project builds upon and extends the amazing work from [microsoft/VibeVoice](https://github.com/microsoft/VibeVoice).
+Huge thanks to the original authors for open-sourcing their research and tools, which made this project possible.

+---